-- (a) No minimum on-site parking shall be required in the Extension Subdistrict.
-The amount of parking needed for each project should be determined by estimated demand on a project-to-project basis. - (b) Wherever possible, shared parking agreements shall be established between businesses to consolidate parking and reduce the need for additional parking space. - (c) Parking lots with over ten (10) spaces should include landscaping to break up pavement, add visual appeal and reduce urban heat island. - (d) In order to provide the inviting appearance in commercial areas and other buildings set close to the street, off-street parking shall be located in the rear or side yards and shall not be located between the front of the building and the street. - (e) Surface parking lots shall include a plan for snow storage areas and/or removal and hauling of snow. - (f) Drive-through facilities are allowed in the Extension Subdistrict, provided that windows and service areas are located on the side or rear of the principal structure and safe pedestrian movement is incorporated into the design, including safe crossings and pathways that are clearly marked.
+- (a) There shall be no minimum on-site parking requirements in the Core.
+The amount of parking needed for each project should be determined by estimated demand on a project-to-project basis. - (b) Wherever possible, shared parking agreements shall be established between businesses to consolidate parking and reduce the need for additional parking space. - (c) Parking lots with over ten (10) spaces should include landscaping to break up pavement, add visual appeal and reduce urban heat island. - (d) In order to provide the inviting appearance in commercial areas and other buildings set close to the street, off-street parking must be located in the rear or side yards and may not be located between the front of the building and the street. - (e) Surface parking lots should facilitate snow removal and should designate space for on-site snow storage that is mindful of drainage. - (f) Drive-through facilities are allowed in the Extension Subdistrict, provided that windows and service areas are located on the side or rear of the principal structure and safe pedestrian movement is incorporated into the design, including safe crossings and pathways that are clearly marked.